Particular/docs.particular.net/nservicebus/gateway/index.md

 The purpose of the gateway is to allow you to do the same durable fire-and-forget messaging that you are accustomed to with NServiceBus across physically separated sites, where "sites " are locations where you run IT infrastructure and not web sites.

-The gateway only comes into play where you can't use the regular queued transports for communication i.e. when setting up a VPN-connection is not an option.
+The gateway only comes into play where you can't use the regular queued transports for communication i.e. when setting up a VPN connection is not an option.
 The reason for not using a VPN could be security concerns, bandwidth limitation, latency problems, high availability constraints, etc.

 ## When not to use the gateway